William Meninger: Centering Prayer

 In 1974 Meninger developed the workshop on Contemplative Meditation (later known as Centering Prayer) which he taught worldwide along with workshops on forgiveness, the Enneagram of Personality, sacred scriptures, and prayer.
 His method was further developed and promoted by two other monks of his abbey, Thomas Keating (his abbot at the time) and Basil Pennington.

 Later life

 In 1979, Meninger was transferred to a daughter house of Spencer Abbey, St. Benedict's Monastery in Snowmass, Colorado, where he has served as prior, vocation director, master of novices, and teacher of theology and scripture.
 He spent three years in Israel where he studied scripture and taught at the École Biblique in Jerusalem and at the Trappist Monastery of Latrun.

 Meninger also did graduate studies at Seattle University, Harvard Divinity School, and Boston University.

-He died at the Spence Abbey infirmary.
+He died at the Spence Abbey infirmary on February 14, 2021.